boyd109/boyd109.github.io/blog/co-op/co-op1.md

 In a more concise manner than [My-Story](https://jonathantsang.github.io/my-story) I want to delve into each co-op experience and give an honest take on each one.
 There is a lot to discuss in each one, as I grew as a software engineer, and what I liked/didn't like.

-Gonna look at things like:
+Going to look at things like:
 - Perks
 - Work
 - Culture